Property Search

 Increases in Rateable Values show a mixed picture

-The changes to the assessments of independent schools effective from 1 April 2023 show a very mixed picture, with an average increase of about 12%, but a large number at around 20%.
-Where increases are at the lower end, this can mask the fact that the previous assessments are still under appeal.
-For most schools, valued for rating with reference to re-building costs, the figures seem to be for ever-rising.
+The changes to the assessments of independent schools effective from 1 April 2023 showed a very mixed picture, with an average increase of about 12%, but a large number at around 20%.
+In some cases this masked the fact that the previous assessments were still under appeal.
+For most schools, valued for rating with reference to re-building costs (the ‘Contractors Basis’), the figures seem to be for ever-rising.

 The cost of change